 On February 12, 2013, the Company entered into a new Berbice PA and PPL, which applies to the former Berbice licence and the former onshore portion of the Company's original Corentyne PA.
 On December 15, 2017, the Company was issued an addendum to the February 12, 2013 PA ("BER Addendum I").
 Under the terms of the BER Addendum I, the Company's work commitments were modified.

-Subsequent to the year ended December 31, 2020, the Company received an addendum, subject to final documentation, ("BER Addendum II"), whereby the principal agreement has now been modified as follows:
+On February 12, 2021, the Company received an addendum, subject to final documentation, ("BER Addendum II"), whereby the principal agreement has now been modified as follows: